darrenjw/scala-course/IntelliJ.md

 # IntelliJ installation and setup

-*Please note that IntelliJ is not the recommended IDE for this course - use at your own risk!*

 IntelliJ now seems to be the most popular IDE for Scala.
-Although the course instructor doesn't use it, he should be able to provide very limited support.

 ## Installation